oktadev/okta-blog/_source/_posts/2020-02-14-kafka-streams.md

 `GSSAPI/Kerberos` allows Kafka to authenticate using an enterprise authentication server like Active Directory.
 The next three are password-based authentication mechanisms. `PLAIN` is a plain text password that is stored in plain text on the broker. `SCRAM-SHA` allows Kakfa to authenticate passwords in a more secure manner using Salted Challenge Response Authentication Mechanism (SCRAM). `OAUTHBEARER` allows Kafka to use JSON Web Tokens to authenticate both clients and brokers.

-You're going to use SSL + `PLAIN` in this tutorial. **All three of the password-based SASL mechanisms should be used along with TLS/SSL in production.**
+You're going to use SSL + `PLAIN` in this tutorial. **All three of the password-based SASL mechanisms should be used along with TLS/SSL in production.** Probably all of these should be used with TSL/SSL if you wan to be secure, really.

 It may also be worth referring to the [Apache Kafka security documentation](https://kafka.apache.org/documentation/#security) if you want to look deeper.
 If you're going to use these technologies in production, you should definitely familiarize yourself with the security documentation.